-3.40 Environment
+3.39 Environment

-In general, the Company follows the criteria of considering amounts spent on environmental protection and improvement as environmental expenses.
-However, the cost of facilities, machinery and equipment used for the same purpose are considered property, plant and equipment, depending on the case.
+In general, the Company follows the criteria of considering amounts used in environmental protection and improvement as environmental expenses.
+However, the cost of facilities, machinery and equipment used for the same purpose are considered property, plant and equipment, as the case may be.

-Note 4 - Financial risk management
+Note 4 Financial risk management